 But then life changed with children added and health subtracted.
 Illness put me in a wheelchair for several months.
 During this time I envisioned two alternative routes: Pursue another degree and become a science teacher or focus in on the veterinary specialty of feline medicine.
 Gradually over the next two decades, I have done both.

 Since 1999 we have been a part time, mostly cats, veterinary clinic.
 In 2006 I received a K-12 teaching certificate (Endorsement Biology) and for the next 7 years taught part time at Colfax Junior and Senior High School.
 A position at Washington State University (Training Coordinator at Office of the Campus Veterinarian) opened up for me in 2013.
-Our group of Veterinarians and Veterinary technicians oversee the health and welfare of the research and teaching animals at Washington State University.
-My focus has been on ensuring adequate training for all individuals handling animals.
-I have written online courses and taught hundreds of hands on skills workshops such as Basic Mouse Handling and Aseptic Surgical Technique.
+My role there was to ensure adequate training for all individuals handling research and teaching animals.
+Currently my position is at the College of Veterinary Medicine as an instructor with a schedule that varies each semester depending on the course schedule.
+Fall/Winter Semester 2018 I am in Pullman Monday to Thursday.

-- to provide quality care at a reasonable price
+- to provide quality basic care at a reasonable price

 - to communicate well so owners can make informed decisions